peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 ## The goal of this tutorial

-The whole premise of this tutorial is to show you how to take an existing ASP.NET application running in Azure App Service and without touching the C# code, configure it in a way that it will retrieve it's sensitive configuration values from a Key Vault instead of it's `Web.config` file.
+The whole premise of this tutorial is to show you how to take an existing ASP.NET application running in Azure App Service and without touching the C# code, configure it in a way that it will retrieve its sensitive configuration values from a Key Vault instead of its `Web.config` file.
 So when you'd write for example `ConfigurationManager.AppSettings["StorageConnectionString"]` somewhere in your application, that value would come directly from a secret in Key Vault.
 All without modifying anything in the actual source code of your app.

 I will also describe a more advanced scenario which will make your Web App integrated with Key Vault very easily redeployable into new environments.